Satwik290896/LinuxOS_Project6_BuildFileSystem/README.md

 We do not believe our solution significantly differs from the assignment, and we have not made many significant assumptions.

+However, we did find that our file system is unable to create a directory with the same name as a file in the current directory, and doing so will crash the file system (for example, 'mkdir hello' in a directory containing 'hello.txt').

 ### Testing

 We used the following applications, among others, to test our file system: